 Please note that this tour price is subject to walking guide availability as there is a relative shortage of experienced walking guides in South Africa.
 Thus we are not always able to source a walking guide for last minute requests.
 Or we may need to charge a supplement to book one of the more expensive guides.

 Cape Town Walking Tour at a glance

-On arrival in Cape Town, you are met by our experienced walking guide and transferred to to Walden House or similar where you stay for 2 nights.
-Our guide gives a short orientation talk over a light lunch at Walden House.
-After lunch you enjoy a tour of Cape Town on foot.
+On arrival in Cape Town, you are met by our experienced walking guide and transferred to to Kloof Street Hotel or similar where you stay for 2 nights.
+Time to relax and freshen up.
+In the afternoon you enjoy a tour of Cape Town on foot.

 You first head up to Signal Hill for a panoramic overview of the city.
 Then you walk through the historic old part of Cape Town, quiet on a Saturday afternoon, walking up Government Avenue, past the Company Gardens and St George’s Cathedral, de Tuynhuis – the President’s home and the famous flower sellers of Cape Town.